gauravpatil123/Image-Classifier-Models-using-TensorFlow/README.md

     - TrainMultiCNN : Training the neural network using data generators from ImageGenerators on the Monkey-Species dataset
     - TestMultiCNN : Testing the MultiCNN model on the Testing Dataset
   - **Results**
-    - Accuracy on Training and Validation set of the neural network
+    - Accuracy of the classifier on Training and Validation set
     - <img src="Multi-Classifier-using-Transfer-Learning/Images/train_v_validation_accuracy.png" width=1000>
+    - Loss of the classifier on Training and Validation set
     - <img src="Multi-Classifier-using-Transfer-Learning/Images/train_v_validation_loss.png" width=1000>

+**Conclusions**
+1. Training the Binary-Classifier just for 15 epochs on the dataset is enough for this model to reach a very high train accuracy >98% and high validataion accuracy ~80%.
+I have achieved these results by adding two convolutional layers in the model and then used a dropout layer to regularize the neural network and to apply pruning to the model to avoid the problems of overfitting.
+I have also appied data augmentation techniques to generate synthetic data to add variety to the training dataset and improve the learning.
+The model classifies well on unseen cats and dogs images due to the application of the mentioned techiques.
+2.